Our Team

 I was then offered the position and Ian took me under his wing, gave me an enormous amount of help and advice and imparted some of his 32 years of experience on me.
 I will be forever grateful to Ian, not only for his help and advice but for steering me in the direction of the career which I love.

 Sadly, in June 2015 Ian passed away suddenly and I began to feel lost.
 Working in a large family business without my friend and mentor meant I had become quite despondent.
 At around the same time I saw that Edd was advertising for a funeral director to join him, his company ethos of ‘Where Caring Comes First’ really struck a chord with me so I applied for the position and nervously waited to see if I had been successful, thankfully I was!
-I knew that Ian Fergie had also mentored Edd so our way of wouldn’t be too dissimilar.
+I knew that Ian had also mentored Edd so our way of working wouldn’t be too dissimilar.

 In September 2017, I passed my Diploma in Funeral Arranging and Administration (Dip FAA) achieving a distinction.
 In time, I would like to go on to complete the Diploma in Funeral Directing (Dip FD).